This is Part 2 of a two-part tutorial series on how to edit and delete WP posts.

 (Posts area – Trash options)

-(Trash management options – Bulk Actions)
+(Post trash management – Bulk Actions)

 You can also erase all posts by clicking on the ‘Empty Trash’ button’ …

-(Post trash management – EmptyTrash)
+(Post trash management options – EmptyTrash)

 (Restoring posts from the trash)